awiones/EasyFuzzScan/README.md

    python3 run.py
    ```

+## Note

+❤ You guys can ask me or tell me to add more feature, i'm all ears ❤

 ## Copyright

 Copyright © 2024 Awiones.
 All rights reserved.

-This code is protected under copyright law.
-Unauthorized copying, distribution, or modification of this code is strictly prohibited.

-## Note

-❤ You guys can ask me or tell me to add more feature, i'm all ears ❤